bonn0062/GSoD/absolute_beginners.rst

 -----

-You can get the dimensions of a NumPy array any time using ndarray.shape and NumPy will return the dimensions of the array as a tuple.
+You can get the dimensions of a NumPy array any time using **ndarray.shape**.
+NumPy will return the dimensions of the array as a tuple.

 For example, if you created this array: